TheOtherOtherOperation/JetTest/README.md

 JetEdit takes a Jetstress XML configuration file, typically generated using the Jetstress GUI.
 It allows for easy modification of a few key parameters.

-When using NetTest, JetEdit configuration is handled automatically by NetTest.
+When using JetTest, JetEdit configuration is handled automatically by JetTest.
 A sample configuration file must be provided.

 ### NetJobs

 NetJobs consists of two components: the control center or client, NetJobs.py; and the agent server, NetJobsAgent.py.
 NetJobsAgent.py runs as a blocking, CLI-based server, which listens for connections from the control center and runs jobs on its behalf.
 NetJobs.py takes a configuration file and causes all specified agents to run independent jobs.
 Please see the NetJobs README for more detailed information.

-When running JetTest, NetJobs client configuration is handled automatically by NetTest.
+When running JetTest, NetJobs client configuration is handled automatically by JetTest.
 However, NetJobsAgent.py must be running on all target machines.

 ### JetTest